 A log of all events should be kept and made accessible to the merchant utilizing the application.
 Logs should be broken out per service.
-For example: On the app page where a user would go to interact with product import functionality - they would expect to find all logs relating to that specific feature.
+For example, a user should be able to access all logs related to a specific feature.

 Logs should be provided in a light, human-readable format and appended to the running feed of logs:

 20 Products Identified - 5 Products Created - 15 Products Updated - 0 Errors | 12/10/19 @ 3:45PM CST